 Often referred to as the “Crown Jewel” of Inland Southern California, The Mission Inn Hotel & Spa offers dozens of enchanting reception sites in the Riverside, California area, including the region’s only hotel chapel — the exquisite St. Francis of Assisi.
-Throughout the grounds, secluded gardens and patios, grand staircases, soaring domes and towers, a world-class art collection and an opulent décor provide the perfect setting for celebrating the most important day of your life.
+Throughout the grounds, you'll find secluded gardens and patios, grand staircases, soaring domes and towers, a world-class art collection, and an opulent décor that provide the perfect setting for celebrating the most important day of your life.

 The Mission Inn Hotel & Spa is the one place to perfectly serve all of your needs, from the rehearsal and ceremony to the reception and accommodations.
 Dedicated to perfection, our staff of wedding professionals attends to every request, creating a truly magical wedding experience for you and your guests.